The Forktionary Angle

 Definition

-A highly popular white wine made from Chardonnay grapes, ranging from crisp and unoaked to rich, buttery, and oak-aged.
+A popular white wine grape, producing wines that range from crisp and unoaked to rich, buttery, and oak-aged, with diverse flavor profiles.

 Pinot Grigio